-- Artworks / projects may be permanent or temporary.
-The focus of ‘place-making’ favors projects that have a long-term impact, although of course the judges will seek evidence from the research process concerning the strength / permanency of the project’s impact on the community or the environment.
+- Artworks / projects may be permanent or temporary provided they demonstrably contribute to place-making or community building.
+This focus favours projects that have a long-term impact, although of course the judges will seek evidence from the research process concerning the strength / permanency of the project’s impact on the community or the environment.

-- Artworks in any location by artists of every nationality are eligible.
+- Art led urbanist projects in any location by artists of every nationality are eligible.
 Ephemeral, audio and cyber projects are eligible provided they fulfil the award criteria.

 - Completed within a 7 year period leading to the Award process (see eligibility criteria box).